sparrshn24/ASXDataScraper/README.md

 # ASXDataScraper Readme

 This Python script is designed to scrape data from the "ASX" subreddit using the Reddit API and the PRAW library.
-It retrieves information about the latest posts in the subreddit and saves the data in a structured format.
+It retrieves information about the latest posts in the subreddit from 2018 to 2021 and saves the data in a structured format.

 ## Prerequisites
 - Python 3.x